Teaching and Learning Technology Innovation Grants

 - Innovative approach to teaching that fosters discovery learning

 - Uses a variety of approaches to appeal to a variety of students

 - Diversity impact (for example, encourages the infusion of multiculturalism in the curriculum)

 - Innovation can be grown into a larger scale application

 - Potential for sustainability

 Your proposal will be further evaluated based on your inclusion of:

 - Complete project proposal and budget plan information provided in the templates below.

-- Your agreement indicated in the application submission to:
+- Your agreement indicated on the application submission form to:

 How to Apply